 Some assignments are submitted via ATS and must be submitted to the Resource Centre on the Ground Floor at Summer Row during the designated period.
 You must ensure that you leave ample time to submit your assignment.
 No assignment will be accepted without the correct frontispiece; this is to ensure that your work goes to the right person and that your affairs are safeguarded.
 Your assignment tutor will advise on the process of e-submission if it is required.

 Late assignments should be submitted within 10 working days after the original due date, following submission of an Extenuating Circumstances Form, if appropriate.
 The Extenuating Circumstances Form is available from the UCB Portal.

 Please note that cut-off dates for late submissions will apply and are 10 working days after the original hand-in date of the work.
 After the cut-off dates, you will not be allowed to submit any late assignments, even if you have Extenuating Circumstances to cover them.
 Failure to meet this deadline will mean you may have to submit during the re-sit period at the end of the Academic Year.
 The cut-off dates give the module lecturer time to mark your work and have your grade ready for submission to the Examination Board.
 They are also there to ensure fairness for all students.
-If you have any queries, then please speak to the Registry, based in Room 629 of the Summer Row Campus.
+If you have any queries, then please speak to the Registry, based on the Third Floor of The Link buidling.
 Please note that the cut-off period following re-sit periods is considerably shorter, usually one working day after the re-sit hand-in date.